Be on Alert – Fraudulent Employment Offers. Learn More

 Lead Diagnostic Network Advisor

 Infectious Disease Detection and Surveillance (IDDS) is a five-year United States Agency for International Development (USAID)-funded project that serves the Global Health Security Agenda (GHSA), Tuberculosis (TB) programs and other related initiatives with the following overall objectives: (1) Improve the detection of diseases of public health importance and identification of antimicrobial resistance (AMR) in priority infectious diseases including Tuberculosis (TB) through an accessible, accurate, adaptable, timely, and integrated diagnostic network system; (2) Improve the quality of real-time surveillance systems for pathogens of greatest public health concern, including AMR and zoonotic diseases, and; (3) Generate evidence-based guidance and innovative solutions to strengthen in-country diagnostic networks and surveillance systems.
 The Lead Diagnostics Network Advisor will support the diagnostics systems capacity building work for the IDDS project.
 IDDS supports select governments and their relevant ministries in the strengthening of their human and animal health diagnostic systems for infectious diseases, TB and antimicrobial resistance (AMR).
 The work will focus primarily on public health systems but may also include private health and other non-governmental diagnostic facilities (laboratories and point-of-care facilities).
-The position will be based in Rockville, MD, USA and will involve frequent international travel, when travel resumes.
+The position will be based in Rockville, MD, USA and will involve frequent international travel.

 The overall responsibilities of this position include working with the IDDS Diagnostics Lead, the TB and GHS Leads and other Advisors, and USAID to implement strategies to enhance diagnostic networks (both human and animal health and point-of-care facilities) as well as linkages to broader surveillance systems in project countries.